- Why is The Hobbit important?

 Bilbo is not the usual hero that most of us are familiar with.
 He is small, he is not muscular and he does not participate in the war.
 Nonetheless Bilbo is undoubtedly a hero for several reasons: he fulfils a quest, he acquires a weapon and makes some heroic decisions based on his ethics.

-What lesson does the Hobbit teach?
+What does the ring in The Hobbit symbolize?